HVossi92/gollama/README.md

 - Draw a rectangle around an area of interest.
 - Submit annotation
 - The picture will be formatted to base64, and the formatted image together with the rectangle coordinates will be sent to the LLM to be analyzed.

+## Todos:

+- Add timeouts and validations to check if the LLM models are available.
+- Add loading indicators to the frontend, while waiting for the LLM to respond.
+- Add frontend panel for settings.